Dane Cook and 19-Year-Old Girlfriend Hit Beach on Hawaiian Vacation

 A source tells E!
 News, "Dane and Kelsi flew in on a private jet to Maui last Thursday.
 Dane loves Maui and visits a few times a year.
 He and Kelsi have already been once and they couldn’t wait to come back with friends for another vacation."

-The insider says that the pair are "having a great time so far."
+The insider says that the lovey dovey couple has been "having a great time so far."

 BACKGRID

-As for how the trip's been going, "They’ve been spending a lot of time on the beach with friends, laying in the sand and wading into the ocean."
+As for how the trip's been going, the spy says, "They’ve been spending a lot of time on the beach with friends, laying in the sand and wading into the ocean."

-The source also added that the two work well together: "Dane and Kelsi are light hearted and playful together.
+The source also added that the two work well: "Dane and Kelsi are light hearted and playful together.
 They make each other laugh and are always having fun."

 The couple has been keeping busy, taking a day trip to Big Beach and enjoyed their time there.